Chipper Jones: 2000–2005

 Jones signed a six-year, $90 million contract with the Braves in 2000.
 Jones batted .330 in 2001, 5th best in the league, and led the league with a .349 road batting average.
 On his 29th birthday, he hit two home runs.
-On defense, however, his range factor of 2.14 placed him last among the regular major league third basemen who qualified for the fielding ranking.
+On defense, however, his range factor of 2.14 placed him last among qualified major league third basemen.

 In 2001, a season of flux for the Braves who had won the NL East every year since their 1995 World Series victory, Jones was involved in a public "lingering feud" with former teammate John Rocker.
-Rocker referred to Jones on the radio by saying "Chip's white trash" and "as two-faced as they came."
+Rocker referred to Jones on the radio by saying "Chip's white trash" and "as two-faced as they came".
 By late June, the two claimed they had made peace.

 Before the start of the 2002 season, Jones announced his willingness to move from third base to left field, to make room for the incoming Vinny Castilla.
 Jones proved adequate in left field, but following two more early playoff exits in 2002 and 2003, a hamstring pull in the early 2004 season and the struggles of third baseman Mark DeRosa, he moved back to his regular position of third base.

 In 2002, he batted .327, again 5th best in the NL.
 Jones was third in the league with a .435 on-base percentage.
 On August 16, 2004, he hit the 300th home run of his career in a 5–4 victory over the San Diego Padres.
 Following the 2005 season, Jones reworked his contract with the Braves—freeing up money for the Braves to pursue elite free agents, while virtually ensuring he would end his career in Atlanta.
 The revamped deal gave the Braves $15 million over the course of the next three years, as well as $6 million to use in 2006.
 The new deal also converted two final team option years to guaranteed contracts.